Timur: Early life

 Earliest known portrait of Timur, commissioned right after his death in 1405–1409, by his grandson Khalil Sultan for an illustrated Timurid genealogy (TSMK, H2152).

-Timur was born in Transoxiana near the city of Kesh (modern Shahrisabz, Uzbekistan), some 80 km south of Samarkand, part of what was then the Chagatai Khanate.
-His name Temur means "Iron" in the Chagatai language, his mother-tongue (cf. Uzbek Temir, Turkish Demir).
-It is cognate with Genghis Khan's birth name of Temüjin.
+Timur was born in Transoxiana near the city of Kesh (now Shahrisabz, Uzbekistan), some 80 km south of Samarkand, part of what was then the Chagatai Khanate.
+His name, Temur, means "iron" in Chagatai, his mother tongue (cf. Uzbek Temir, Turkish Demir).
+It is likely cognate with Genghis Khan's birth name, Temüjin, a loan from Common Turkic *temürči(n) "blacksmith".

 Later Timurid dynastic histories claim that Timur was born on 8 April 1336, but most sources from his lifetime give ages that are consistent with a birthdate in the late 1320s.
-Multiple scholars suspect the 1336 date was designed to tie Timur to the legacy of Abu Sa'id Bahadur Khan, the last ruler of the Ilkhanate descended from Hulagu Khan, who died in that year.
+Several scholars suspect that the 1336 date was intended to link Timur to the legacy of Abu Sa'id Bahadur Khan, the last ruler of the Ilkhanate and a descendant of Hulegu Khan, who died in that year.

-Timur was a member of the Barlas, a Mongolian tribe that had been turkified in many aspects.
-His father, Taraghai was described as a minor noble of this tribe.
-However, Manz believes that Timur may have later understated the social position of his father, so as to make his own successes appear more remarkable.
+Timur was a member of the Barlas, a Mongol tribe that had been turkified in many aspects.
+His father, Taraghai, was described as a minor noble of this tribe.
+However, Manz argues that Timur may have later understated his father's social position to make his own successes appear more remarkable.
 She states that though he is not believed to have been especially powerful, Taraghai was reasonably wealthy and influential.
 This is shown in the Zafarnama, which states that Timur later returning to his birthplace following the death of his father on 12 March 1360 AD, suggesting concern over his estate.
 Taraghai's social significance is further hinted at by Arabshah, who described him as a magnate in the court of Amir Husayn Qara'unas.
 In addition to this, the father of the great Amir Hamid Kereyid of Moghulistan is stated as a friend of Taraghai's.